-But the important thing on which we need to put some light over here, the Gmail, Google sheet etc. Where we have all the important information, like some bank usernames, passwords, our social account login credentials, bank account numbers, PAN No. can be accessed if the Gmail Account is compromised or hacked.
+But the important thing on which we need to put some light over here, the Gmail, Google sheet, etc. Where we have all the important information and can be accessed if the Gmail Account is compromised or hacked.

-In this scenario, Google Docs Security is one of the priority.
+In this scenario, Google Docs Security is one of the priorities.
 Isn’ it?
 If yes let us dive in and see how to protect Google Sheet in simple steps?

 Why Password Protect Google Sheet

-Assigning a password to the file, or even encrypt that data will definitely solve out the problem and make the Google Docs more secure, does it sounds cool..!!
+Assigning a password to the file, or even encrypt that data will definitely solve the problem and make the Google Docs more secure, does it sound cool..!!
 Lets us get int and see how to encrypt a google sheet.

-Encryption is something which we should always do with the sensitive data.
+Encryption is something that we should always do with sensitive data.
 So that even if the untrusted person accesses your devices, they will not be able to read the data without a password.